-Don’t Give Hong Kong’s Government the Credit
+How Hong Kong Did It

 Derek Thompson: What’s behind South Korea’s COVID-19 exceptionalism?

-The secret sauce of Hong Kong’s response was its people, and crucially, the movement that engulfed the city in 2019.
+The secret sauce of Hong Kong’s response was its people and, crucially, the movement that engulfed the city in 2019.
 Seared with the memory of SARS, and already mobilized for the past year against their unpopular government, the city’s citizens acted swiftly, collectively, and efficiently, in effect saving themselves.
-Crucially, the organizational capacity and the civic infrastructure built by the protest movement played a central role in Hong Kong’s grassroots response.
+The organizational capacity and the civic infrastructure built by the protest movement played a central role in Hong Kong’s grassroots response.

 For example, during last fall’s district-council elections, Hong Kong protesters created many resources to guide and mobilize voters in what were otherwise local elections of little consequence, but that had become symbolically important in the middle of the protest wave.
 One key initiative was websites that provided information on candidates so voters could easily figure out who was pro-government and who was not—not always easy when the candidates were supposed to be discussing garbage collection, not Beijing’s attempts to limit Hong Kong’s constitutional protections.
-On the very day the first known coronavirus case in Hong Kong was announced, the same protester team behind the candidate information sites immediately created a new website—this time to track cases of COVID-19, monitor hot spots, warn people of places selling fake PPE, and report hospital wait times and other relevant information.
+On the very day the first known coronavirus case in Hong Kong was announced, the same protest team behind the candidate information sites immediately created a new website—this time to track cases of COVID-19, monitor hot spots, warn people of places selling fake PPE, and report hospital wait times and other relevant information.

 Many of the key information sources for Hong Kong protesters had been anonymous channels in the popular app Telegram and their own online forums.
 These anonymous formats protected the protesters from government repression but created a constant threat of misinformation, as someone could always pretend to be a protester or just be wrong or trolling.
 Consequently, the protesters learned to become incessant fact-checkers, used to looking up multiple sources and critically analyzing information.
 Now they turned their powers to critical analysis to the coronavirus: criticizing their own officials, as well as the World Health Organization, which did not advise wearing masks or travel restrictions, and China, which they saw as covering up the initial epidemic (they were right on all counts).